VerticalRelevance/LakeHouseFoundations-Blueprint/README.md

 ![TARGET ARCH DIAGRAM]

-See the section below on folder and file structures below for more information on components shown above.
+See the section on folder and file structures below for more information on components shown above.

 # Source code structure & conventions
 ## Naming Conventions